Child Custody and How To Relocate

 Call A San Jose Child Custody Attorney

 Child custody and move-away situations can be very stressful and contentious.
 If you plan to move away, or if you are the parent trying to keep the other from moving with your child, you need to contact an attorney today.
-Call the experienced San Jose child custody & visitation attorneys at Foster Hsu, LLP, today at 408-841-7200 for a free consultation.
+Call the experienced San Jose child custody & visitation attorneys at Foster Hsu, LLP, today at 408-841-7200 for a consultation.